maxiancillotti/passwords/README.md

 # passwords

+A module to make operations with passwords:

+• Hashing with salt.
+• Validate hashes.
-A module for operations with passwords: hashing with salt, validate hashes and generate random strings to create a password or salt.
+• Generate random strings to create a password or salt.